wisepythagoras/pos-system/README.md

 You can create a dedicated Wi-Fi network and connect the Raspberry Pi directly to the router.
 After that, you'll have to drop this source directory somewhere (see the [Building] section) and create a `config.yaml` file following the example in `config.example.yaml`.
 Then direct your tablet(s) to `http://localhost:8088`.
 That's it!

+### Printing

+This app was built to use a CUPS server.
+You can connect your thermal printer to the Raspberry Pi you have this server running on, or to some other machine, and tell the POS app where to find it.

 ## What's missing

 1. [x] Receipt printer support.